allenmackley/ForeUp-StockWatcher/README.md

 1. Have the form do a POST request to our server using AJAX
 2. Query the API.
 3. Persist the data in our own database.
-4. Process the returned data with JavaScript
+4. Process the returned data with JavaScript like in Way #3
 ##### Advantages:
 We get the data persistence, plus client-side templating.
 ##### Disadvantages:
-The provided deign docs don't have a delete button on each stock item block, so I'm assuming this method isn't what the test has in mind, and that for this small demo saving session state isn't important.
+The provided design docs don't have a delete button on each stock item block, so I'm assuming this method isn't what the test has in mind, and that for this small demo saving session state isn't important.

 #### Therefore, I'm going to choose Way #3.
 1. First step is to build the layout and CSS